 Plot : The Tardis lands and automatically opens the doors.
-The Doctor, Ian, Barbara and Susan venture out and explore an Earth-like world; where everything is at a huge scale.
+The Doctor, Ian, Barbara and Susan venture out and explore an Earth-like world; where everything is at a huge scale, to them.

 Whats bad : Plot wraps too neatly.
-The badguys underused.
-Disappointingly, no interaction between badguys and Tardis crew.
+The bad-guys are underused.
+Disappointingly, no interaction between badguys and Doctor/companions.

-Review With Spoilers : Planet Of The Giants is the first episode of season 2 and the Tardis’ first return to present day – 1960’s Earth; last featured in An Unearthly Child.
+Review With Spoilers : Planet Of The Giants is the first serial of season 2 and the Tardis’ first return to present day 1960’s Earth; last featured in An Unearthly Child.

-The Doctor, Ian, Barbara and Susan explore an Earth-like world, where everything is familiar but at a huge scale.
-Discovering giant ants, wasps, earthworms and giant people; who threaten the quartet – as they attempt to return to the Tardis.
+However, things never quite go to plan, when the Tardis finally reaches the correct destination.
+The Doctor, Ian, Barbara and Susan discover everything at a huge scale – compared to them.
+Discovering; giant ants, wasps, earthworms – and giant people; who threaten the quartet – as they attempt to return to the Tardis.

-The quartet soon realise that they are back on Earth and have been accidentally minaturised by a Tardis malfunction.
-They also witness a murder and a plot to create deadly pesticides, which accidentally poison Barbara.
+The quartet soon realise that they are actually back on 1960’s Earth but have been accidentally minaturised, by a Tardis malfunction.
+They also witness a murder and a plot to create deadly pesticide, which accidentally poisons Barbara.

 “I wonder what sort of a world, could produce an insect that size?”
 Ian

-Planet Of The Giants excels in its clever but simple set design.
-In particularly, the everyday objects but as huge props for the quartet to interact with; i.e. a sink, a leather satchel, a matchbox, etc.
+Planet Of The Giants excels in clever but simple set design.
+In particularly, the everyday objects at a huge scale cause sizeable hurdles for the quartet, to interact with; I.e. a sink, a leather satchel, a matchbox, etc.

-Also, its SFX (although rudimentary by today’s standards) – when conveying the Doctor and his party as minature people in this giant’s world.
-By using an overlay effect to show the minature group facing off against a huge house-cat and purveying a dead body in the outside yard.
+Also, Planet Of The Giants‘s SFX (although rudimentary by today’s standards); when conveying the Doctor and his party – as minature people in a giant’s world.
+By using a clever overlay effect, to show the minature group facing off against a huge house-cat and discovering a huge dead body – in the outside yard.

 The shrinking situation – also allows the quartet to come up against some unusual and deadly everyday situations.
 These make for unusual and memorable cliffhangers, to end the episode.
-Being stalked by a house-cat and attempting to escape down a waste pipe, whilst the water is emptied out of the sink, above them.
+Being stalked by a house-cat and attempting to escape down a waste pipe, whilst the water is emptied out of the sink, is a different tyoe of cliffhanger.

-What lets Planet Of The Giants down, is clunkly slow pacing; which makes for a lot of deawn-out dialogue and situations.
+What lets Planet Of The Giants down, is the clunkly slow pacing; which makes for a lot of drawn-out dialogue.
 Infact, it could have been alot worse.
-As a fourth part was actually abandoned and re-edited into the third – to create a faster paced conclusion.
+As a fourth part was actually abandoned and wisely re-edited into the third – to create a faster paced conclusion.

-The human “villains” in the story aren’t really given enough screentime to flesh out there characters and this leaves them coming across as kind of stupid and their evil pesticide plan – halfbaked.
+The human “villains” in the story, aren’t really given enough screentime to flesh out there characters – as antagonists and this leaves them coming across as a missed opportunity and their evil pesticide plan – halfbaked.

-Ultimately though, you have to admire Planet Of The Giants. despite its shortcomings, it boldly creates a fantasy world where minature people interact in a giant’s world but on a shoestring budget.
+Ultimately though, you have to admire Planet Of The Giants.
+As despite it’s shortcomings, it boldly creates a fantasy world, where minature people interact in a giant’s world – but on a shoestring budget.